CraftAcademyLabs/ca_course/extras/react_aut/02_the_tools.md

 ![](./employee_list_cypress_setup.png)

 **Step 3**: There is no step 3, to be honest... we are done here.
-Well, not qite perhaps.
+Well, not quite perhaps.
 We should add a script to our `package.json` to help us accesss the test runner in a smoother way.
 I suggest that you add this to the `scripts` section of the `package.json` file:

 ```json
 "cy:open": "cypress open"